Iris Investigate User Guide¶

 Search hashes¶

 Search Hashes share a specific search to anyone with Iris Investigate, including people outside of your group.
-Search hashes reproduce search terms, but do not include tags or other investigation-specific information.
+Search hashes reproduce search terms, but don't include tags or other investigation-specific information.
 The Investigate API can also use search hashes to query for the results of an advanced search first created through the Investigate web UI.

 Sharing investigations¶